by Piri Welcsh, PhD and Sue Friedman, DVM

 Current events show how important it is to distinguish Internet fact from fiction.
 Clicks are the new currency; when people are paid to drive visitors through their websites, attracting traffic becomes more important than content.
 This behavior drives inaccuracies and sensationalism.
 So, it is more important than ever for consumers to be able to distinguish between proven and unproven statements.

 Scientists can help alleviate the problem.
 NIH Director Francis Collins has said that all scientists should be ready to explain their work to anyone who asks about it.
 “The job we all have is to be prepared at any moment to explain what we do and why it matters,” he said1.

-XRAYS helps young women with a diagnosis or an elevated risk of breast cancer to understand what new research findings reported in the media mean for them.
-Each XRAYS posting on the FORCE website includes a relevance meter and a summary of the key findings of the research.
+XRAY helps young women with a diagnosis or an elevated risk of breast cancer to understand what new research findings reported in the media mean for them.
+Each XRAY posting on the FORCE website includes a relevance meter and a summary of the key findings of the research.
 Reports include questions for your health care provider and more detailed information and resources about the topic being covered.
-Most importantly, by separating fact from fiction, XRAYS looks behind the headlines to provide our community with reliable and accurate information about research studies and their conclusions.
+Most importantly, by separating fact from fiction, XRAY looks behind the headlines to provide our community with reliable and accurate information about research studies and their conclusions.

 - “Francis Collins: Scientists must engage with the world: In Compton Lecture, NIH director details the importance of reaching out to others.”
 MIT News.
 October 29, 2014.